-- A student must be in good academic standing to be eligible to register for an online course. - Students may take a single online course per semester with the approval of their academic advisors during the regular academic year (fall and spring semester). - Students may take two online courses per six-week session with the approval of their academic advisors during the summer term.
+- A student must be in good academic standing to be eligible to register for an online course. - Students may take two online courses per semester with the approval of their academic advisors during the regular academic year (fall and spring semester). - Students may take two online courses per six-week session with the approval of their academic advisors during the summer term.